How to Use Red Light Therapy for Wound Healing (at Home)

 Can Red Light Therapy Heal Wounds?

-low level laser for open wounds
+low level laser photobiomodulation for wounds

 Infrared light therapy is described by science in terms of wavelength, measured in nanometers.